centarro/commerce-docs/docs/v2/getting-started.md

 # Getting started with Drupal Commerce

 Drupal Commerce natively extends Drupal, the open source content management system (CMS).
-If you have no prior experience building Drupal sites, please note that it requires intermediate to advanced skills such as:
+If you have no experience building Drupal sites, please note that it requires intermediate to advanced web development skills such as:

 * Using command line tools to download code
 * Tracking changes via a version control system